ARTICLE OVERVIEW

 Every literature teacher — myself included — constantly asks: which texts should we offer our students so they can learn, grow, and challenge themselves?
-It’s a vital question, and one we must never stop asking.
-Yet, we must also remember that teachers, like our students, need great literature for personal nourishment.
+It is a vital question, and one we must never stop asking.
+Yet we must also remember that teachers, like our students, need great literature for personal nourishment.

 Sometimes, in the search for texts that are meaningful, accessible, and appropriately challenging, I forget to read for myself.
 Without great literature, our ability to notice life’s subtleties diminishes; our sensitivity to engage deeply with ourselves — and therefore with our students — wanes.
-Our creativity and imagination stagnate.
-We miss the “hundred lives” that, as Umberto Eco says, great books offer to those who approach them.
-If we teachers do not cultivate our own reading, it’s not just ourselves who lose out — our students do too.
+As Umberto Eco wrote, great books offer their readers “a hundred lives.”
+If we teachers do not cultivate our own reading, it is not just ourselves who lose out — our students do too.

-This article launches a new section of the blog, dedicated entirely to reading for oneself.
-Today, we start with a profound and extraordinary work: East of Eden by John Steinbeck.
+This article opens a section of the blog dedicated entirely to reading for oneself.
+We start with a profound and extraordinary work: East of Eden by John Steinbeck.

 A Story of Fathers and Sons

-East of Eden follows two family lines destined to slowly converge.
+East of Eden follows two family lines that slowly converge across two generations.

-Their twins, Cal and Aron, grow up in a home marked by their mother’s absence and guided by Lee, a Chinese-American servant whose quiet wisdom shapes their moral understanding.
-The twins inherit a shadowed legacy that echoes, in new forms, the ancient conflict between brothers.
+Their twins, Cal and Aron, grow up in a home marked by their mother’s absence, guided in large part by Lee, a Chinese-American servant whose quiet wisdom shapes their moral understanding.
+The twins inherit a shadowed legacy that echoes, in new forms, the ancient conflict between brothers — the same conflict that Steinbeck traces back to Cain and Abel.

 The novel revolves around the question that haunts Cal: is a person determined by the evil they inherit, or can they choose who they will become?
 It is within this tension between destiny and choice that the decisive space for human freedom emerges.